PundiAI/pundi-docs/governance/governance-proposal-information/README.md

 #### Examples

-Total bonded FX is 1,000,000 FX, only 390,000 bonded FX participated during the `voting period`.
+Total bonded PUNDIAI is 1,000,000 PUNDIAI, only 390,000 bonded PUNDIAI participated during the `voting period`.
 Quorum is 39%.
 Since it did not reach quorum after 14 days, the proposal will be marked as 'Rejected' and the deposit will be burned.

-Total bonded FX is 1,000,000 FX, only 400,100 bonded FX participated during the `voting period`.
+Total bonded PUNDIAI is 1,000,000 PUNDIAI, only 400,100 bonded PUNDIAI participated during the `voting period`.
 Quorum is 40.01%.
 Since it reached quorum after 14 days, the proposal is valid and will be marked passed.

 #### Voting